The question 7 billion people want answered -- how do you deal with Donald Trump?

 Now, he is the president-elect, due to occupy the most powerful job in the world beginning January 20.
 Trump may be the most unconventional and perhaps the most controversial man ever elected to the White House.
 Since he's someone whose policy positions and style are completely different from the presidents of recent decades and is known for his unpredictability, his election presents the nearly seven billion people who share the planet with him with a most difficult question: How do you deal with Donald Trump?

 Trump has long vexed those who would work with him, compete against him or even seek to understand him.
-On a personal level, his first wife Ivana, who has known him for forty years, told me

-that even after raising three children with Trump she doesn't "get him" at all.
+On a personal level, his first wife Ivana, who has known him for forty years, told me that even after raising three children with Trump she doesn't "get him" at all.
 His critics in business and politics have complained that Trump changes direction so often it's hard to get a reliable fix on him.
 He nevertheless made a success of his third marriage and despite bankruptcies, he's always found new partners for his ventures.

 Confronted with a president who has the thinnest resume in history -- no record in government, the military, or any other form of public service -- world leaders are already straining to adapt to Trump's improvisational style.
 The president elect hasn't waited for briefings from the State Department, which typically helps incoming presidents.
 And he hasn't shown much interest in diplomatic tradition.
 Instead he has made a flurry of calls to other heads of state and received incoming contacts like a short order cook -- first come, first served.

-the usual protocol for contacts with America's closest allies -- the United Kingdom usually comes first -- and reached Trump by dialing a phone number he got from pro golfer Greg Norman.
-Just as remarkable is that fact that instead of waiting to hear congratulations from abroad, it was Trump who started calling presidents and prime ministers
+Australian Prime Minister Malcolm Turnbull swerved around the usual protocol for contacts with America's closest allies -- the United Kingdom usually comes first -- and reached Trump by dialing a phone number he got from pro golfer Greg Norman.
+Just as remarkable is that fact that instead of waiting to hear congratulations from abroad, it was Trump who started calling presidents and prime ministers.

-.
 Ireland's Prime Minister Enda Kenny was the first European leader he spoke to, apparently because his adviser Rudolph Giuliani is well connected to the Irish Consulate in New York.

-Any world leader wondering about how to connect with Trump should take a hint from Japan's Prime Minister Shinzo Abe

-, who jetted to New York from meetings in Peru in order to speak with the President-elect directly.
-Abe is no doubt aware of Trump's past record of Japan-bashing -- before he attacked China's trade practices Trump made the Japanese

-the enemy -- but he has not made a public issue out of this history or Trump's suggestion, during the campaign, that Japan pay more

-for the defenses provided by the United States military and, perhaps, acquire nuclear weapons
+Any world leader wondering about how to connect with Trump should take a hint from Japan's Prime Minister Shinzo Abe, who jetted to New York from meetings in Peru in order to speak with the President-elect directly.
+Abe is no doubt aware of Trump's past record of Japan-bashing -- before he attacked China's trade practices Trump made the Japanese the enemy -- but he has not made a public issue out of this history or Trump's suggestion, during the campaign, that Japan pay more for the defenses provided by the United States military and, perhaps, acquire nuclear weapons.

 A lifelong salesman who values the personal touch, Trump is unafraid to negotiate on an impromptu basis and prefers to meet with people face-to-face or speak to them on the phone (He does not enjoy reading long memos or proposals).
 If Abe pointed out that he has already increased (modestly) Japan's defense spending and that his country can be a counterweight against China, Trump will be impressed.